lucprincen/groltos-diary/Quests and leads.md

 	- On the way to [[Battlehammar Hold]] we got buried by an avalanche, caused by an earthquake.
 Later we discovered still growing spikes of this same metal having burst from the ground.
 Apparently the metal is called chardalyn.
 	- The dwarves in [[Battlehammar Hold]] mine and forge this metal instead of iron, for having way better properties.
 	- What is causing chardalyn to grow continuously?
 Is this metal safe to use?
 Guess we have to find out.
 	- We learned from [[Vellynne Harpell]] that chardalyn is called Crenshinibon in ancient elvish.
-The metal seems to thrive and grow in very cold climates.
+The metal seems to thrive and grow as a root-like system in very cold climates.

 ### Lost & found
 - [ ] In and around [[Deep Delver's Enclave]] various items seem to have gone missing